TIF Purchase Rehab

 • Additional program requirements that must be met before closing:

-• For those purchasing 2-4 unit properties-a property management workshop.
+• For those purchasing 2-4 unit properties you must attend a property management workshop or seminar.

 Income Eligibility